soft-eng-practicum/softdev2-resources/content/workshops/cloud/azure/_index.md

 - Static Web Apps miss benefits of backend computing and databases
 - Serverless computing is the answer to that
-- You can add simple functions that are executed on demand and which can access data
+- Allows simple functions to execute on demand and access data
 - MongoDB or Firebase can be seen as a serverless solution

 ---